 Force email format

-CodeTwo Exchange Rules PRO can be used to change the format of messages while they are being processed by the Exchange Server.
-This feature will unify the format of all messages in the company, even if they are sent from mobile devices that frequently cannot send new mail in HTML.
-If you combine this action with the Insert signature and Insert disclaimer actions, you can make sure the messages are always stamped with the signature in the same format type.
+CodeTwo Exchange Rules Pro can be used to change the format of messages while they are being processed by Exchange Server.
+This feature will unify the format of all messages in a company, even if they are sent from mobile devices that rarely use HTML.
+If you combine this action with the Insert signature and Insert disclaimer actions, you can be sure the messages are always stamped with signatures in the same format.

 How to configure this action

-To use it click Add in the Actions tab and select Force email format from the menu (Fig. 1.).
+To use this action, click Add on the Actions tab and select Force email format from the menu (Fig. 1.).